-- *Depending on the humidity and climate, it may be necessary to adjust the liquid and the sugar in your icing.
-If icing looks dry, add small amounts of liquid (¼ to ½ teaspoon at a time).
-If icing is too wet, add 1 tablespoon of sugar at a time.
+- Depending on the humidity and climate, it may be necessary to adjust the liquid and the sugar in your frosting.
+If frosting looks dry, add small amounts of liquid (¼ to ½ teaspoon at a time).
+If frosting is too wet, add 1 tablespoon at a time.
 The key for both adjustments is adding small amounts until you achieve the right consistency.

 Buttercream frosting can be made a day or two in advance.
 Keep it stored in an air-tight container in the refrigerator and let it come to room temperature before using it.
 Once it’s at room temperature (should take about an hour), re-whip it to bring it back to a fluffy consistency.

 If you’re making buttercream months in advance (or have leftover frosting), you can freeze it.
 Place buttercream in an air-tight container or freezer bag and freeze for up to 3 months.
 When you’re ready to use it, let it thaw in the refrigerator overnight, then bring it to room temperature before re-whipping again.

 If your buttercream starts to separate or curdle when re-whipping, it’s likely too cold.
 Let it sit for a while and warm up a little longer, then try again.